Alberton, Queensland: Economy

 Alberton is primarily a rural area with sugar cane plantations and prawn farms.

 Education

 There are no schools in Alberton.
-The nearest primary schools are Woongoolba State School in neighbouring Woongoolba to the south-east and Mount Warren Park State School in Mount Warren Park to the south-west.
-The nearest secondary school is Beenleigh State High School in Beenleigh to the south-west.
+The nearest government primary schools are Woongoolba State School in neighbouring Woongoolba to the south-east and Mount Warren Park State School in Mount Warren Park to the south-west.
+The nearest government secondary school is Beenleigh State High School in Beenleigh to the south-west.

 Facilities

 AIberton Cemetery is at 80 Zipfs Road (27.7116°S 153.2662°E).
 Established by the German settlers, it is now operated by the Gold Coast City Council.

 Amenities

 The Gem Hotel is on the corner of Stapylton-Jacobs Well Road and Rotary Park Road (27.7207°S 153.2523°E).St Peter's Lutheran Church is at 187 Alberton Road (27.7031°S 153.2566°E).

 The Gold Coast City Council operates a fortnightly mobile library service which visits St Peter's Lutheran Hall in Alberton Road.

 Alberton Cricket Club is in Zipf Park at 88 Alberton Road (27.7115°S 153.2595°E).

 There is a boat ramp at the northern end of Alberton Road on the south bank of Logan River (27.6937°S 153.2608°E).
 It is managed by the Gold Coast City Council.

 There are a number of parks in the area: